 - Kegel exercises also keep the muscles near your vagina supple, which makes sexual interactions more pleasurable.

 How to Find Pelvic Floor Muscles

 A great and simple way to find your pelvic floor muscles is to try on the toilet.
 When urinating, try to stop mid-stream.
 The muscles you feel tightening in this scenario are your pelvic floor muscles and the tightening is a Kegel exercise.
 A word of caution – do not try this exercise too many times as you might face other problems such as the contraction of a UTI.

 In case you’re unsure if you’ve found the right muscles, insert a clean finger into your vagina and squeeze what you think is your pelvic floor.
 If you are doing it right, you will feel your vagina contract around the finger.
 Be sure to not squeeze any other part of your body during the same time as this can give you a false positive.

-If you continue to have problems, do consult your gynaecologist.
+If you continue to have problems, consult your gynaecologist.
 He will be able to explain it to you in a more concise and clear way.

-How Should You Prepare For Kegel Exercises?
+How Should You Prepare for Kegel Exercises?

 There are certain things you must remember before you begin to engage in Kegel exercises.
 One of the most important steps is to make sure that you do not try Kegel exercises when you have a full or partially full bladder as this can cause injury or pain.
 Ensure you visit the restroom before you start the exercises.

 As you start to do these exercises, you must be mindful of the muscles in similar regions such as the thighs, stomach, and buttocks.
-Remember to breath in and out deeply as this will help you relax as you do the exercises.
+Remember to breathe in and out deeply as this will help you relax as you do the exercises.
 You can place your hand on your stomach to help the pelvic muscles.

 Kegel Exercises to Do in Pregnancy